Please note: The Evidence-based Guidelines Subcommittee only hears testimony about topics on their meeting agenda.

-Generally, public comment is taken after discussion by the subcommittee or Commission but before a vote occurs.
-Most often, the chair will allow up to three minutes per speaker, and speakers will be invited to testify in the order in which they registered.
-Occasionally, when time is limited, the chair may limit testimony (see “When time is limited" below).
+Most often, the chair allows up to three minutes per speaker; speakers are invited to testify in the order they signed up.
+Sometimes, when time is limited, the chair may limit testimony (see “When time is limited" below).

-After you have completed your testimony, you are encouraged to remain available to the Commission in the event there are questions or responses from HERC members.
-Time spent answering member questions does not count against the time allotted for your testimony.
+- After your testimony ends, please remain available to the Commission for questions or responses from members.
+Time spent answering member questions does not count against your testimony time.

 Verbal testimony for a topic that is not on the agenda:

-Members of the public can testify for a limited time on topics not on the agenda.
-This testimony will generally occur during the last portion of the meeting.
+You can testify for a limited time on topics not on the agenda.
+This testimony will usually take place during the last part of the meeting.
 Sometimes a meeting ends before the scheduled time, so we would encourage you to arrive 60 minutes before the end of the meeting.
-Based on your testimony, the Commission may request staff to take up the topic for review at a future meeting.
+Based on your testimony, the Commission may decide to take up the topic for review at a future meeting.
 Please note: The Evidence-based Guidelines Subcommittee only hears testimony about topics on their meeting agenda.

 When testimony time is limited:

-For some topics, the chair will need to balance the need for presentation of information and deliberation by members with the need to hear public testimony.
-For instance, if many people sign up to testify for a topic, the chair may elect to limit testimony to as little as one minute per person, and/or limit total testimony to as little as five minutes per agenda topic (or five minutes combined for all topics which do not appear on the posted agenda).
-If the number of people who wish to testify on a given topic exceeds the available time for testimony, members of the public will be invited to testify in the order in which they registered, until the available time expires.
+For some topics, the chair will need to balance the need for staff's presentation of information and members' deliberation time with the need to hear public testimony.
+For instance, if many people sign up to testify for a topic, the chair may decide to limit testimony to as little as one minute per person, and/or limit total testimony to as little as five minutes per agenda topic (or five minutes combined for all topics which do not appear on the posted agenda).
+If the number of people who wish to testify on a given topic is greater than the available time for testimony, people who signed up will be invited to testify in the order in which they registered, until the available time expires.

 In rare cases, the Commission or a subcommittee may announce a meeting which does not include public testimony time.
-For example, this may occur when extensive public testimony has already been heard at a dedicated meeting on that topic or when there are pressing agenda items that are time sensitive.
+For example, this may occur when a lot of public testimony has already been heard at a dedicated meeting on that topic or when there are pressing agenda items must be decided on at that meeting.